syncfusion-content/blazor-docs/blazor/diagram/group.md

 ## How to add nodeGroup while initialize the diagram

 A node group can be added to the diagram model through the [Nodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html) collection.
 To define an object as a node group, add the child objects to the [Children](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeGroup.html#Syncfusion_Blazor_Diagram_NodeGroup_Children) collection of the node group.
-The following code illustrates how to create a node group:
+The following code illustrates how to create a node group.

 * While creating a node group, its child nodes need to be declared before the node group declaration.